iOS Custom Precision Drill: Build Repeatable Shot Groups

 • a LASERHIT Reload Mark

-• a LASERHIT Training Kit or compatible laser training device
+• a LASERHIT Training Kit or compatible laser device

 • a smartphone mounted on a stable tripod